NEW: Interior Ministry says the attacks bear the hallmark of al Qaeda in Iraq

 The deadliest attack this year was bombing that killed 93, wounded 312 on June 13

-Monday’s violence evoked the bloodiest days of the war, when random and targeted attacks routinely killed scores of people per day.
-Attacks have declined sharply since their peak in 2006, but insurgents have continued to target civilians and security forces since the United States withdrew its forces in December.
+The level of violence Monday was reminiscent of some of the bloodiest days of the Iraq war, when random and targeted attacks routinely killed scores of people a day.
+Attacks have declined sharply since the violence peaked in 2006, but insurgents have continued to target civilians and security forces since the United States withdrew its forces.

 Officials with Iraq’s Interior Ministry said Monday that the attacks bear the hallmark of al Qaeda in Iraq.
 No claim of responsibility has been made.